BentoumiTech/denox/README.md

 ## Getting Started

-Create a file named `.deno-workspace` at the root of your Deno project.
+Create a file named `deno-workspace` at the root of your Deno project.

-> Note: The `.deno-workspace` file uses YAML
+> Note: The `deno-workspace` file uses YAML

 ### Scripts